County of Katzenelnbogen: History

 Berthold II of Katzenelnbogen became a leader in the Kingdom of Thessalonica in the first decades of the 13th century.

 The counts founded many cities, and for centuries or decades, they owned others, such as Offenbach, Gießen, Diez and Limburg.
 They also contributed to the enlargement of Eberbach Abbey, which became their family tomb in the 14th century.
 After the early death of Count Philipp's only son in 1453, he called himself Count of Katzenelnbogen-Diez.
 When Philipp died in 1479, the male line of the Katzenelnbogens became extinct.
 The Obergrafschaft was passed to the Landgraves of Hesse by virtue of the 1458 marriage of Henry III of Upper Hesse to Count Philipp's daughter Anna of Katzenelnbogen.
 Thereafter, the Landgraves of Hesse added to their title "Count of Katzenelnbogen".

+The War of the Katzenelnbogen Succession was a long, drawn out legal and military conflict over inheritance from 1500 until 1557 between the Landgraviate of Hesse and the County of Nassau-Siegen.

 With the formation of the Confederation of the Rhine in 1806, the County of Katzenelnbogen was annexed to the French Empire as the first of its trans-Rhine territories, and this was held until the overthrow of Emperor Napoleon I in 1814.
 The territory was attached to the Duchy of Nassau by the Congress of Vienna in 1815.